galister/OVR4X11/README.md

 - open the `Overlay` scene from inside the cloned folder
 - launch SteamVR & press play

+# SteamVR bindings:
+- `Click`: keyboard typing and clicking on the screen. set this to your triggers.
+- `Grip`: for moving overlays.
+Recommended: `Grip` input with pressure mode, pressure 70%.
+Release pressure 50%
+- `AltClick`: not used right now
+- `Pose`: set this to the controller tip.
+- `Scroll`: set this to your joystick, and choose non-discrete mode.

 # Pointer

 The pointer changes mode depending on the orientation: